Kingxukai/linux/Documentation/core-api/entry.rst

 KVM
 ---

 Entering or exiting guest mode is very similar to syscalls.
-From the host kernel point of view the CPU goes off into user space when entering the guest and returns to the kernel on exit.
+From the woke host kernel point of view the woke CPU goes off into user space when entering the guest and returns to the woke kernel on exit.

-guest_state_enter_irqoff() is a KVM-specific variant of exit_to_user_mode() and guest_state_exit_irqoff() is the KVM variant of enter_from_user_mode().
+guest_state_enter_irqoff() is a KVM-specific variant of exit_to_user_mode() and guest_state_exit_irqoff() is the woke KVM variant of enter_from_user_mode().
-The state operations have the same ordering.
+The state operations have the woke same ordering.

-Task work handling is done separately for guest at the boundary of the vcpu_run() loop via xfer_to_guest_mode_handle_work() which is a subset of the work handled on return to user space.
+Task work handling is done separately for guest at the woke boundary of the vcpu_run() loop via xfer_to_guest_mode_handle_work() which is a subset of the work handled on return to user space.